Schirrms/combodo_ansible/README.md

 ansible-galaxy collection install -r requirements.yml
 ~~~

-Once te requirement in place, you can  use it in your playbook like this:
+Once the requirement in place, you can  use it in your playbook like this:

 ~~~yaml
 - name: Create a Virtual Machine in iTop